ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode63](images/xchaincode63.png)

 6. You can evaluate the new `issue` function using the current debug session.
 You can iterate through many smart contract changes using the same debug session and test them by evaluating transactions.
-If for whatever reason, you have exited the debug session, you can always bring it back by clicking on the green arrow key in the `DEBUG` toolbar or by clicking on the blue bar at the bottom of VSCode that says `Launch Smart Contract`:
+You would only need to package a new debug package and install and instantiate if you want to submit transactions on a running ledger.
+For now, we can use the same debug session. *If* for whatever reason, you have exited the debug session, you can always bring it back by clicking on the green arrow key in the `DEBUG` toolbar or by clicking on the blue bar at the bottom of VSCode that says `Launch Smart Contract`:

 ![VSCode-xchaincode64](images/xchaincode64.png)